 Linear trajectory for Dense Urban (used for intra-cell mobility evaluation): To avoid potential ambiguity, an example is given in the following diagram.
 Here, the UE is dropped in each of the three cells associated with one site.
 The diagram is used for describing the travel directions.
 The following characteristics should be observed when implementing the Dense Urban model for mobility evaluation:

 The linear trajectories are parallel to the nearest outer edge of the associated cell.
-Therefore, as d=30m, the maximum length of the two linear trajectories (to ensure the UEs are always inside the associated cells) are 60tanπ3 and 68tanπ3 meters, respectively.
+Therefore, as d=30m, the maximum length of the linear trajectory (to ensure the UEs are always inside the associated cells) is 60tanπ3.

 With the 7-site 21-sector/cell model, there will be a total of 21x1=21 UEs